kbayraktar/kbayraktar.github.io/te_markdown/heroes-create-spec.md

 ![screencast: create hero specification](/images/tutorial/tutorial.heroes.create.spec.gif "screencast: create hero specification")

+ - To save all your newly created files, type `CTRL + S`.

 That's it.
 The first specification is in place.

 [How do I get a running test-editor-instance?](/te_markdown/local-setup)

-If you want to know how to implement and execute a test case covering this implementation, [read more](/te_markdown/heroes-create-testcase){:class="web-button-grey reduced-padding"}
+If you want to know how to implement and execute a test case covering this implementation [read more](/te_markdown/heroes-create-testcase){:class="web-button-grey reduced-padding"}

-If you want to know more about how specifications can and should be written, [read more](/te_markdown/test-specifications){:class="web-button-grey reduced-padding"}
+If you want to know more about how specifications can and should be written [read more](/te_markdown/test-specifications){:class="web-button-grey reduced-padding"}

 ## Some reflections